klefix/estimate-me/README.md

 yarn install
 ```

-Then rename `.env.example` to `.env` to make the environment config available for server and client.
+Then copy `.env.example` to `.env` to make the environment config available for server and client.

 ### Compiles and hot-reloads for development